Lithial/Re-LeasedTraining/The Complete JavaScript Course 2020 From Zero to Expert!/readme.md

 module pattern
 write a function usually an iife
 Make it return an object that contains the things you want exposed to the outside

+most important thing is to write simple clean code
+Use very descriptive names.
+Use DRY
+Dont use Var
+Use Strong type checking ===
+dont use more than 3 params in your function return the same data type recieved use arrow functions where it makes the code more readable

+Use es6 classes
+implemenet method chaining
+encapsulate data and done mutate it from outside the class do not use arrow functions as methods in regular objects

+Avoid writing nested code
+use early return (guard clauses) use ternary operators where you can
+Use multiple ifs instead of if/else avoid loops where possible.

+Consume promises using async await where possible when possible run promises in parallel handle errors and promise rejects

+two different ways of writing code
+Imperative

+- Programmer explains how to do things.
+- We explain every step to the computer
+- Example step by step recipe of a cake

+Declaritive

+- programmer tells what to do
+- we simply describe the way the computer should achieve the result
+- the how gets abstracted away
+- description of a cake